The Porsche Club of America's Los Angeles Region Concours 7-12-15

 This is [kiWO]'s last original post.
 Scroll down to read and see fifteen months worth of automotive adventures.
-If you'd like to see more by Editor in Chief Yoav Gilad, please check out Petrolicious.
+Editor in Chief Yoav Gilad has signed on to copy edit at Petrolicious.com.
 Thanks for all of your support!

 2014 Buick LaCrosse is like 100mph Butter